WHICH IS MORE "FUNDAMENTAL,"

 would say that conserved quantities are more fundamental than rates.
 For

 example, Kilograms are more fundamental than KGs/second, volume is more

 fundamental than flow rate, distance (meters) is more fundamental than

 speed, Joules of energy are more fundamental than Watts of

 energy flow, etc. For example, it would be ridiculous to introduce the

 concept of speed to students who have little understanding of distance or

-But in electricity, many believe the opposite, and will fight fiercely for
+But in electricity, many believe the opposite, that current is real and that

 point out that Coulombs are derived from Amperes.
 They may introduce the